ecovillage/sometimes/README.md

 ```

-### Config Files
+### Configuration Files

-A config file (for the moment called `BackupDefinition`) explains what should be backupped where and how.
+A configuration file (for the moment called `BackupDefinition`) explains what should be backupped where and how.

 example: